DanRizzyRaza/networking-notes/connecting-systems-notes.md

 [^1]: Recall that DNS is the "phonebook" of the internet, each device connected to the internet has its own IP address (IPv4 is 32 bit and IPv6 is 128 bit so we won't run out).
 So when you type in a domain, the first call goes to a DNS solver.
 [^2]: The format is "method path protocol", here method = GET, path = URL, protocol = HTTP/1.1
+      The user is **always** responsible for creating a request to a server